 When hens are not provided with access to something they need, such as a nest site or appropriate dustbathing material, they often vocalise more out of frustration, sometimes producing a specific vocalisation known as a ‘gakel-call’.
 Hens also vocalise to communicate with their flock mates, for socialising and warning.

-As well as the information on these pages, we've also produced The welfare of laying hens information sheet June 2014 (PDF 1,241KB).
+As well as the information on these pages, we've also produced the welfare of laying hens information sheet August 2018 (PDF 504KB).

 Find out how you can help improve the lives of laying hens.